 Even if your non-profit is a seasoned pro at stewardship, it can be difficult to come up with fresh ideas each year.
-Here are 21 fun ideas to refresh your donor stewardship.
+Here are 21 donor stewardship ideas.

 - Schedule monthly times for making thank calls.
 Get everyone in the department to commit to this as a team!